Frequently Asked Questions (FAQs)

 1. This is my first triathlon ever.
 What do I need to know?

+Welcome to the sport!
+A sprint-distance triathlon like Treeathlon is particularly beginner-friendly and a great way to dip your toes in.
 Triathlons consist of swimming, biking, and running in that order.
 Your time for the race consists of the total time it takes you to swim, bike, and run, including the time to transition between the sports.
-USA Triathlon has some great resources for beginners here.
+We answer some key questions around participating in this FAQ but USA Triathlon also has some great resources for beginners here.

-2. Should I race the Draft Legal or Classic race?
+2. Should I race the Classic or Draft Legal race?

 If this is your first triathlon, you should race Classic.

-The Classic Sprint is open to all beginners and elite athletes.
+The Classic race is open to all beginners and elite athletes.

-You will need a wetsuit for the swim (it is required given the history of cold water temps at our race), a bike and helmet for the bike, and running gear such as running shoes for the run.
-So at a minimum, you need a wetsuit, a bike and helmet, running shoes, clothing to bike and run in, and a way to wear your race bib (see below).
+You will need a wetsuit for the swim given the history of cold water temps at our race (see below for rental options), a bike and helmet for the bike (it doesn’t have to be a road bike), and running gear such as running shoes for the run.
+So at a minimum, you need a wetsuit, clothing to bike and run in (you wear it under your wetsuit, e.g., a trisuit or thin athletic clothes), a bike and helmet, running shoes, and a way to wear your race bib (see below).

 You may also want to have the following: